KhawarMehfooz/tender-management-system/docs/03-managing-tenders.md

 1. **Basic info.** The tender's title, procurement number, contracting authority, procurement office, and contact details.
 2. **Location & classification.** The service category the tender belongs to, its sector, procurement procedure, city, and its CPV and NUTS classification codes.
 3. **Dates & deadlines.** The submission deadline, the bidder-question deadline, a site visit date, the publication date, and the bid validity period.
+These are the three most common deadlines; a tender can carry many more, covered below in [Deadlines, the calendar & escalation](#deadlines-the-calendar--escalation).
 4. **Contract terms.** The estimated contract volume, contract term, contract start and end dates, and any extension options.
 5. **Source & notes.** Where the tender was found, a link to the source portal, and free-text notes.